MicrosoftDocs/appcenter-docs/docs/sdk/distribute/unity.md

 ## Disable Automatic Check for Update

 By default, SDK automatically checks for new releases at the app startup and after re-enabling the Distribute module.
-If you want to check for the new releases manually, you can disable automatic check for update.
+If you want to check for new releases manually, you can disable automatic check for update.
 To do this, check the **Disable Automatic Check for Update** checkbox under **Distribute** section on the game object with **AppCenterBehavior** attached.

 Then you can use the following API when you need to check for update: